yoo2001818/avcs/DESIGN.md

 data storage.
 But since it's impossible to resolve inside here, the application code is reponsible for such cases.

+### Conflict with multiple domains
+Merging is pretty simple when it only happens inside single domain, but, some actions reside in multiple domains, such as:

+- a.x, and a.y exists, but it applies in 'a'
+- it both affects 'a' and 'b'

+First case is properly handled, by merging against entire 'a' domain, but, second case is really complicated, as it can serverely break the action order of same domain, thus breaking the order for same client node.

 ## Action ID
 The application, or avcs, must provide a way to dispense unique IDs, and attach those IDs into every action.